4350pChris/blog/rapper-vocabulary-analyzer.md

 ### Database

-For the database, I decided to go with [DynamoDB](https://aws.amazon.com/dynamodb/), mostly because I wanted to try it out and it seemed like a good fit for this project as there will be no complex relations and the data model is quite simple.
+For the database, I decided to go with [DynamoDB](https://aws.amazon.com/dynamodb/) which is less of a full-blown database and more of a key value store.
+Mostly because I wanted to try it out and it seemed like a good fit for this project as there will be no complex relations and the data model is quite simple.
 Other options like RDS I had already used in the past, and their pricing model, while still covered by the free tier, seemed less generous than that of DynamoDB.

-## Enter The Cloud (36 Layers)
+## Enter The Cloud (36 Chapters)

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/album/3tQd5mwBtVyxCoEo4htGAV?utm_source=generator&theme=0" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>